HP OfficeJet Pro 7740 Printer Review

 • A little slow to print black text documents.

-The HP OfficeJet Pro 7740 is decent for photo printing.
-It produces good-quality photos that look vibrant and detailed, and its color accuracy is decent.
-However, it has a narrow color gamut since it struggles to print very vibrant colors, and it struggles to properly reproduce blue and cyan hues.
+The HP OfficeJet Pro 7740 is good for photo printing.
+It produces good-quality photos that look vibrant and is great at printing small details in objects.
+While its color accuracy is decent, it has a narrow color gamut, meaning it struggles to print very saturated light and dark colors.
+As a result, photos lose some details that would normally appear from contrasting colors and color transitions.
 Its cost-per-print is quite low, though, which is great if you're trying to save some money.

 Pros